Real-time radio-frequency spectrum analysis reveals a bug signal hiding within other signals.

 Our protocol is detailed.
 We comb the entire radio frequency spectrum using custom designed, government-level surveillance receivers, and process these signals in real-time.
 Final result… even the most sophisticated audio / data / video transmissions by bugs are revealed.

-This level of Radio-Frequency Spectrum Analysis testing is extremely effective, but very rare outside official circles, and seldom used by many other companies that provide TSCM services.
+This level of Radio-Frequency Spectrum Analysis testing is extremely effective, but very rare outside official circles, and seldom used by many others who offer TSCM services.
 This is due to high cost of the instrumentation and the technical skills required to use it.
 (Case History)

 It takes years of experience to recognize all the signal types, frequency allocations, and learn how to effectively use a radio-frequency spectrum analyzer.
 Simply put, even if someone can afford the equipment to discover bugs using real-time RF spectrum analysis, they need to know how to use it.